This is a beginner topic. Little to no advanced knowledge is required.

 Some fields have a circle in the end of them them.
 They are either fields you can add links to, or they are fields that reference other content on the site.

-For example, Annie Easely can indicate the courses she regularly teaches.
+For example, you can indicate the courses she regularly teaches.
 These courses have been pre-loaded on the site by your unit's site administrator.

-If I start typing in a course code, say "CSCI" in this example, I'll get some options from which I can select.
+Type the first letters in the course code, say "MIBO" in this example and you'll get some options you can select.

-And when someone clicks on the course from this page or somewhere else on the site, her name and picture automatically appear with it.
+And when someone clicks on the course from this page or somewhere else on the site, your name and photo will automatically appear with it.

-Let's go back to edit mode on Annie Easley's page, and take a peak under the "Research" drop down at the bottom of the edit screen.
+Let's go back to edit mode and take a peak under the "Research" drop down at the bottom of the edit screen.

 As with Courses, many sites also have pre-loaded Research Areas.
 It works the same way as Courses.